akalnengn/ethereum-wallet-interactor/README.md

 ## Documentation

-For detailed information about how to use `ethereum-wallet-interactor`, including setup, API references, and examples, please visit our [Documentation Page](#).
+For detailed information about how to use `ethereum-wallet-interactor`, including setup, API references, and examples.
 Here, you'll find everything you need to start integrating Ethereum wallet functionalities into your application, enhancing your blockchain development journey.

 ## Contributing

 We welcome contributions from everyone!
-If you're interested in improving `ethereum-wallet-interactor`, please take a look at our [Contributing Guide](#).
+If you're interested in improving `ethereum-wallet-interactor`.
 Here are some ways you can contribute:

 - Reporting bugs and proposing feature requests by creating issues.
 - Submitting pull requests to help solve issues or add features.